songxxiao/hugo_site/content/engresume.md

 Achieve the target of 1000 orders per month on average.
 About 10 part-time breakfast distributors were recruited in East China Normal University.

 + Gouxionghui Online internship [Credit card application scoring model](https://mp.weixin.qq.com/s/bbxWicZfk5ZMl27LbI0E1Q) 2019-05
+Use Python's Pandas, Numpy, and scikit-learn libraries for data cleansing and modeling.
+A credit card scoring model was built using a logistic model and a decision tree model.
+The model is trained by the Cross-Validation method to predict the probability that a credit card applicant will default on the bill.
+The result is a complete data analysis report.